jeremyikwuje/monierate-website/src/blog/what-is-an-automated-teller-machine-atm-and-how-it-works-in-nigeria.md

 ---
 ![Finger pressing ATM](https://monierate.com/uploads/finger-pressing-atm.jpg)

-Tega is really excited to follow her mum around town.
+Tega is excited to follow her mum around town.
 On one of those outings, they both visit an ATM stand and she watches her mum take some money out of a machine.
 Tega knows that this is not the bank.
 She wants to know more about this money-issuing machine and looks around for helpful content.

 Know any Tegas?
 Perhaps you do, and this would be the right article for them.